Skip Breadcrumb and go to Article Content

 Advancing Equity through Social Accountability

-We are committed to advancing social accountability by providing ongoing training, open dialogue, and adapting our policies and procedures to reflect inclusivity, diversity, equity, accessibility and anti-racism.
+We will leverage partnerships, provide ongoing training, open dialogue, and adapt policies and procedures to reflect inclusivity, diversity, equity, accessibility and anti-racism.

 1. Continuously engage with Indigenous communities and Indigenous health organizations to strengthen relationships and develop pathways that increase availability and access to culturally safe and wholistic care.
 The Indigenous Health Advisory Council and the Calls to Action of the Truth and Reconciliation Commission Report will guide this work.